-1. This Order requires the Discharger to cleanup cannabis cultivation related waste and sediment that is discharging or threatening to discharge to a tributary of Buena Vista Creek.
-These discharges and threatened discharges of waste are the result of unauthorized grading and land disturbance activities on San Diego County Assessor Parcel Number (APN) 197-100-02-00 (Site) that were conducted within and adjacent to an ephemeral stream channel for the purpose of cannabis cultivation activities, including the construction of earthen berms, excavated areas to bury discarded waste, and trench and channel excavations for the purpose of diverting cannabis irrigation runoff into the stream channel.
-These activities have discharged wastes or threaten future discharges of waste to waters of the State of California (State) without authorization from applicable federal, state, or local agencies, including the San Diego Water Board.
-This Order requires investigation and cleanup in compliance with the Water Code, the Water Quality Control Plan for the San Diego Basin (Basin Plan), State Water Resources Control Board (State Water Board) Resolution No. 92-49, and other applicable State and Regional Water Board plans, policies, and regulations.
+1. This Order requires the Discharger to clean up cannabis cultivation related waste and sediment that is discharging or threatening to discharge to tributaries of Salt Creek.
+These discharges and threatened discharges of waste are the result of unauthorized land disturbance activities on Riverside County Assessor Parcel Number (APN) 455-200-063 (Site) that were conducted adjacent to two ephemeral stream channels for the purpose of cannabis cultivation activities.
+These activities have discharged waste and threaten future discharges of waste into waters of the State of California (State) that have created or threaten to create a condition of pollution.
+This Order requires investigation and cleanup in compliance with the Water Code, the Water Quality Control Plan for the Santa Ana River Basin (Basin Plan), State Water Resources Control Board (State Water Board) Resolution 92-49, and other applicable State and Regional Water Board plans, policies, and regulations.